RumelNHORS/Hotel_Management/README.md

 ## Auhtor
-- **Olawuni Emmanuel Kayode:** Software Engineer and Project Lead.
+- **MD.
+Rumel Islam:** Software Engineer and Project Lead.

 ## 🤝 Contributing
-Together, these features and technologies make the Homifice Hotel Management System a powerful and user-friendly solution for hotel management and guest services.
+Together, these features and technologies make the Hotel Management System a powerful and user-friendly solution for hotel management and guest services.
 Explore the project on GitHub and contribute to its development to enhance its functionality and usability.

 I am open for collaborations and contributions.
 If you have any suggestions or improvements, please feel free to connect with me and submit a pull request or open an issue.
 Your feedback is highly appreciated!

 ## 📧 Contact
-For any questions or inquiries, please contact me at [olawuniemmanuelk@gmail.com](mailto:olawuniemmanuelk@gmail.com)
+For any questions or inquiries, please contact me at [rumelnhors52@gmail.com]

-Buy Me A Cofee: [https://www.buymeacoffee.com/okemmanuel](https://www.buymeacoffee.com/okemmanuel)